Thimble jellyfish: Distribution and habitat

 The thimble jellyfish is found in the tropical and subtropical western Atlantic Ocean, particularly around the West Indies and the Bahamas.
 Although it can occur in warm surface waters, it has been found at depths down to about 5000 m.
 Its presence in any particular location is related to such factors as the presence of prey, temperature, salinity and oxygen saturation of the water.

 Ecology

 The thimble jellyfish swims constantly by pulsating its bell, rotating as it moves.
 It forms swarms in warm seas near the surface of the water.
 Aggregations have been reported covering a million square metres 1000000 m2.
 The jellyfish feeds on plankton, drawing a water current past its outstretched tentacles by pulsating the bell.
 When edible zooplankton are encountered, they are immobilised by the cnidocytes (stinging cells) and passed by the tentacles to the mouth on the underside of the bell.
-Thimble jellyfish are consumed by fish, sea turtles and other predators.
+Thimble jellyfish are consumed by spadefish, sunfish, green sea turtles and other predators (such as sea slugs).